RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 # vi /etc/lenticularis/conf.json
 ```

-## Store Lens3 Settings in Valkey
+## Store Lens3 Settings in Keyval-DB

-Multiplexer and Registrar load the configuration from Valkey.
-This
+Multiplexer and Registrar load the configuration from the keyval-db
-section prepares it.
-It is better to run `lens3-admin` on the same
+(Valkey).
+This section prepares it.
+It is better to run
-host running Valkey.
-See the following descriptions of the fields of
+`lens3-admin` on the same host running the keyval-db.
+See the
-the configurations.
+following descriptions of the fields of the configurations.

 - [mux-conf-json.md](mux-conf-json.md)
 - [reg-conf-json.md](reg-conf-json.md)

-Make the configurations in files to load them in Valkey.
+Make the configurations in files to load them in the keyval-db.

 ```
 # su - lens3